NathanCordeiro/SUDOKU-NINJA/README.md

-# SUDOKU-NINJA
+# SUDOKU-NINJA🥷

 ## Overview
-This project, SUDOKU-NINJA, is a command-line application that combines an optimized Sudoku solver with a puzzle generator for conventional 9x9 puzzles, developed in C++.
+This project, SUDOKU-NINJA, is a command-line application that combines an optimized Sudoku solver with a puzzle generator for conventional 9x9 puzzles, developed in C++🎮.
 It provides an engaging and interactive way for users to solve or play Sudoku puzzles directly from their terminal or command prompt.
-The game features several preset puzzles and a robust backtracking algorithm that demonstrates the solution process, making it perfect for both enthusiasts and learners.
+The game features several preset puzzles and a robust backtracking algorithm that demonstrates the solution process, making it perfect for both enthusiasts and learners🧩.

 ## What is Sudoku?
 For those living under a rock.
 Sudoku is a popular logic-based number puzzle.
 The objective is to fill a 9x9 grid with numbers from 1 to 9, following these rules: